vinayChiliveri99/life-skills/tinyHabits.md

 # Tiny Habits

-#### 1. In this video, what was the most interesting story or idea for you?
+#### 1. In this [video](https://www.youtube.com/watch?v=AdKUJxjn-R8), what was the most interesting story or idea for you?

+In this video by BJ Fogg, the interesting idea for me is when he explains the importance of habits that can significantly change our lives.
+He also elaborates on the formula he derived, B = MAP, which involves breaking down habits into achievable pieces and celebrating accomplishments, leading to increased motivation.

 ---